spryker/spryker-docs/docs/scos/dev/glue-api-guides/202307.0/data-exchange-api/how-to-guides/how-to-configure-data-exchange-api.md

 [PASTE SCREENSHOT HERE]

-3. Then you need to select a configurable table in the form below.
-In our case it is `spy_country`:
+3. In **CREATE DATA EXCHANGE API CONFIGURATION** pane, select a **TABLE NAME**.
+In our example, it's `spy_country`.

 [PASTE SCREENSHOT HERE]

 {% info_block infoBox %}

-Note, that you can only select tables that are not excluded from configuring.
-In order to exclude a table from configuring follow [Data Exchange API integration](/docs/scos/dev/feature-integration-guides/{{page.version}}/glue-api/data-exchange-api-integration.html).
+You can only select the tables that are not excluded from configuring.
+To exclude a table from configuring, follow [Install the Data Exchange API](/docs/scos/dev/feature-integration-guides/{{page.version}}/glue-api/data-exchange-api-integration.html).

 {% endinfo_block %}